mnesarco/inkscape-parametric/README.md

 ## Define variables and functions

-You can define your own variables and funtions inside the document and use them in expressions.
+You can define your own variables and functions inside the document and use them in expressions.
 Your python code must be defined in

 ```